Parzival-05/EasySA/README.md

 1. Register your app: follow the next steps: https://twitch4j.github.io/rest-helix/:
     1. You will need to enable authorization via OAuth2.
-    2. You don't need to specify "OAuth Redirect URL" field.
+    2. Specify the "OAuth Redirect URL" field with "http://localhost", without clicking "Add".
     3. Select any category of app.
+    4. Click "Submit".
 2. In [the console](https://dev.twitch.tv/console) select your app and copy the **client id** and **client secret**.
 3. Fill the .env file:
     ```env